-Take plenty of breaks
+Take plenty of breaks.

-Follow a two-minute rule
+Follow a two-minute rule.

-Try different ways of working
+Try different ways of working.

-When you feel like you’re stuck in a rut, a change of scenery can be just what you need.
+When you feel stuck in a rut, a change of scenery can be just what you need.
 Luckily, with all this technology, it’s possible to work from many different places, not just your office.
 You can work from home, out of a café or from a completely different country.
-Remote working will provide you with a more flexible environment that can boost your job productivity and awaken new motivation.
+Remote working will provide a more flexible environment that can boost your job productivity and awaken new motivation.
 According to research, employees who work from a place other than the traditional office report over 90% more productivity than their colleagues.

 Include exercise into your day

 Regular exercise keeps you fit and strong, but it also has other benefits that might not be as obvious as weight loss.
 Physical activity can better every aspect of your life, including productivity in the office.
 It helps with focus and gives you extra energy to tackle all your work obligations in record time (however contradictory that might sound).
 Activities like running are especially significant because they give you a beneficial surge of serotonin called a “runner’s high” that will make you feel energized and happy.
 Plus, running can be done anywhere and anytime, and you don’t need any special equipment.
 However, it’s practical to download one of the great running apps that will help you record your times and give you tips on your technique.
 Your phone and some good running shoes are all you need to boost your productivity at work!

 Technology is an excellent aid in our everyday lives, but it can also stand in the way of our productivity.
 When you have all the fun videos, memes, and blog posts at your arm’s reach at all times, it’s hard to stay focused on your work.
 The easiest way to eliminate distractions is to limit your use of technology.
 Mute your phone, and turn off notifications and all unnecessary tabs.
 You’ll have plenty of time to catch up with your social media when you get home early from work.